Barbarian

 Tireless Rage

-Beginning at 13th level, you can ignore a level of exhaustion you would gain as a result of ending your rage.
-You can use this ability once between short or long rests.
+Also beginning at 13th level, you can choose to not become fatigued when your rage ends.
+You can use this feature once between short or long rests.

 Indomitable Might

-Beginning at 15th level, you can add your rage potency as a bonus to all Strength saving throws.
+Beginning at 15th level, you can add your rage potency to Dexterity and Constitution ability checks and saving throws while raging.

 Primal Champion

 Beginning at 18th level, you can draw further power from your primal rage.
 Once between long rests, you gain the persistent rage benefit of all your primal instincts when you enter your persistent rage.
-When you use this ability, the persistent rage only lasts up to 1 minute, and you gain an additional point of exhaustion when the rage ends.
-Exhaustion your gain from using this feature does not disappear after 1 minute but follows the normal rules for exhaustion.
+When you use this ability, the persistent rage only lasts up to 1 minute, and you gain a point of exhaustion when the rage ends.

 Deathless Rage